joeytwiddle/significant-white-space/README.md

 ```

-into the more traditional style (in this case HaXe code):
+into the more traditional style that HaXe requires for compilation:

 ```js
     static function curl(infile, outfile) {